Joel-Duarte/CodeBits/README.md

 # Repo for coding questions solutions
 ## Solution 1
 ### Premise:
-    This is the solution to find out how many times a robot passes by the same vector on an unknown sized grid.
+    Find out how many times a robot passes by the same vector on an unknown sized grid.

 ### Solution:
     The start of the code works as a generator for the path that the robot takes,